Joanne Watmore

-Joanne Watmore (born 25 September 1986) is a British rugby union player.
-She plays for the England women's national rugby union team and for England women's national rugby sevens team.
+Joanne Watmore (born 25 September 1986) is a British rugby union and rugby league player.
+She has played for England women's national rugby league team, England women's national rugby union team and for England women's national rugby sevens team.
 She was selected as a member of the Great Britain women's national rugby sevens team to the 2016 Summer Olympics.
 Watmore is England Sevens Top Try Scorer.